What happens if my partner visa is refused?

 • Refusals are based on the Migration Act 1958 and associated regulations

-• You generally have limited time to consider your options after receiving a refusal decision
+• The time available to consider options after a refusal decision is generally connected to particular stages of proceedings.

 • An appeal partner visa process or visa reconsideration may be available in certain circumstances

-• Understanding the exact grounds for partner visa refused decisions is essential before taking next steps
+• People often look into the exact grounds for a partner visa refused decision before considering subsequent steps.

 Common situations